-The project ends with an exhibition open to the public where the videos and photographic documentation of the workshops will be displayed.
+The project ended with an exhibition open to the public where the videos and photographic documentation of the workshops have been displayed.

 The project is realised within the framework of the Piano Nazionale Cinema e Immagini per la Scuola promoted by MiC e MI.